“Life, although it may only be an accumulation of anguish, is dear to me, and I will defend it.”

 Students will demonstrate the ability to control language by applying the conventions of standard English in writing and speaking.
 Students will also demonstrate the ability to evaluate the content, organization, and language use of texts.

 Junior English is a study of American Literature.
 Students will be focusing on American Literature from the 19th, 20th and 21st centuries.
-Irving, Miller, Salinger, Fitzgerald, Hawthorne, and Williams are just a few of the writers students will be studying.
+Irving, Miller, Salinger, Fitzgerald, Hawthorne, and Stockett are just a few of the writers students will be studying.
 The aim of Junior English is to continue the writing of literary analysis through research using MLA format.
 Students will also be citing through text and writing narratives and arguments in preparation for the Common Core Regents that they will be taking during their junior year.

 Senior English is a study of World Literature.
-Students will be focusing on various works of World Literature by Hosseini, Wiesel, Esquivel, and Wilson, to name a few.
+Students will be focusing on various works of World Literature by Hosseini, Wiesel, Beah, and Wilson, to name a few.
 The aim of Senior English is to prepare students for college through the use of research and literary analysis.
 Students will be well prepared to write informatively, argumentatively and narratively in preparation for the expectation of college.